 How Do I Identify Cancerous Lesions or Growths?

 During skin checks, take note of any new, unusual, painful, or bleeding moles, nodules, lesions, sores, or growths.
 If an abnormal skin growth doesn’t heal after two weeks, then seek medical care for a skin examination.
-Need an exam in Sebring?
+Need an exam in Wauchula?
 We can help!
-Click Here To Learn More About Sebring
+Click Here To Learn More About Wauchula